 The BMI Foundation hosted a reception on March 22, 2018, at Broadcast Music, Inc.’s New York City headquarters honoring current and prior winners of the Evelyn Buckstein Scholarship, an award that pays full tuition for one City College of New York (CCNY) music student annually.
 Jasmin Klinger, a multi-instrumentalist musician, singer, composer and music producer, was chosen as this year’s recipient, and lauded alongside former winning composers Brian deNeeve (2016) and Winy Taveras (2014).

 “The Buckstein Scholarship allowed me to pursue my studies in the US, and by extension, pursue my career in music,” said Klinger.
 “I have no doubt that without this scholarship I would not have been able to do so.
 This generous gift from Ms. Buckstein helped me to continue my development as a professional musician and saved my academic path.”

 The Evelyn Buckstein Scholarship was endowed in 2007 by BMI Foundation Board Member, retired BMI Assistant Vice President and Counsel, and CCNY alumna Evelyn Buckstein.
-The program annually awards $6,000 to one or two gifted CCNY music students who aspire to careers as professional songwriters, composers, performers and/or music educators.
+The program annually awards $6,000 to a gifted CCNY music student who aspire to careers as professional songwriters, composers, performers and/or music educators.